-Best Things To Do In Amman
+Best Things To Do in Amman

 The cultural and historical richness of Amman makes it one of the best destinations in the Arab countries.
 Pack your bags and go to visit deserts, ruins, Roman theaters and castles.

-Best Things To Do In Amman
+Best Things To Do in Amman

-More about: Best Things To Do In Amman
+More about: Best Things To Do in Amman

 Amman is the capital of Jordan, considered a diverse and multicultural cosmopolitan, and even one of the most imposing of the Asian countries.
 The best thing is that it is quite safe, with friendly people and impeccable cuisine.
 Here you will find fun plans for the whole family: from reflecting on the baptism place of Jesus Christ, to living the multi-sensory experience of the Souk.
 You can also enjoy a scenic tour of the ruins, Roman monuments, open-air spaces and mosques.